samaradel/www_threefold/www.threefoldtoken.com/content/pto/contribute.md

 We would be delighted if you would be willing to support us by investing in the ThreeFold Token -

-and we are always looking for new TF Operators and TF Hosters.
+and we are always looking for new TF Operators and TF TF Miners.